 The winter of 2010-'11 saw record snowfall in much of the U.S., for example, which was largely blamed on the Arctic Oscillation pushing Canadian weather south.
 That helped feed another big Red River flood the following spring, and when a low-slung jet stream later began producing frequent thunderstorms across the Midwest, it contributed to historic flooding on the Mississippi and other major rivers.
 A similar phenomenon also occurred between 2009 and 2010, when El Niño-driven rains were initially welcomed, helping end long droughts from California to South Carolina.

-Within a few months, however, much of metro Atlanta was underwater (pictured).
+Within a few months, however, much of metro Atlanta was underwater (above).
 That region's drought had faded, and by September '09 El Niño was already drenching the U.S., sending storm after storm east across the country.
 October '09 was the wettest month nationwide in 115 years of record keeping, and when winter arrived, all that rain began falling as snow instead.
 El Niño reached its peak in December, helping fuel one of the snowiest winters in recorded history — 63 percent of the U.S. had a white Christmas in 2009, and by February, the entire Northern Hemisphere's snow cover was more than 1 million square miles above average.

 The effects were so extreme, in fact, that climatologists soon realized El Niño wasn't working alone.
 Its accomplice turned out to be the strongest negative phase of the Arctic Oscillation ever recorded, a phenomenon that essentially shoves cold Arctic air south into mid-latitude regions, while pulling their warmer air up north.
 That helped create unseasonably cold temperatures across the U.S. and Europe, which in turn transformed El Niño's barrage of rainstorms into blizzards.
 When that snow later melted, it released a huge amount of moisture all at once — and many soils were still too waterlogged in 2010 to handle it.